sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - path: /events/rate-limit/< N > -- This would be interpreted by telemetry's gNMI server as "_event export rate is <= N events/second_".
 - The rate-limiting/backpressure would only drop repeated events.

+### Reliability via caching
+- The events cache service is tapped in two scenarios
+  - The time duration between gNMI server disconnect & re-connect.
+  - The planned service downtime for telemetry container.

+- Upon gNMI main-receiver re-connect
+  - Send subscribe message to evend's proxy; But defer reading the messages sent.
+  - Call cache service stop API, which returns the cached events list.
+  - Send these events to the main-receiver
+  - Now start reading from subscription.
+  - The messages received between start of subscribe and stop of caching could be duplicates.
+    - Detect the duplicates using the sequence number cached per sender/source.
+    - Duplicate messages are dropped.
+    - This check would stop after few seconds, as new events after spmetime, can't be found in cache.

 # STATS update
 The following stats are collected.
 These stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.</br>
 The stats are collected by telemetry service that serves the main receiver.
 Hence the stats update occur only when main receiver is connected.</br>